aldantas/AS_QAP_CEC2018/README.md

 # Experiment Materials
-This repository stores the experiments materials from the paper "A Meta-Learning Algorithm Selection Approach for the Quadratic Assignemnt Problem" to be pusblished at the Proceedings of [IEEE Congress on Evolutionary Computation (IEEE CEC) 2018](http://www.ecomp.poli.br/~wcci2018/).
+This repository stores the experiments materials from the paper "A Meta-Learning Algorithm Selection Approach for the Quadratic Assignemnt Problem" to be published at the Proceedings of [IEEE Congress on Evolutionary Computation (IEEE CEC) 2018](http://www.ecomp.poli.br/~wcci2018/).

 The content of each folder is described next.